unit8co/darts/COVARIATES.md

 The **target variable** is the variable we want to predict.
 Using past data of the target variable (**past target**), we predict the next `n` target variable points (**future target**).

-**Covariates** can help improve future target predictions by supplying additional information/context.
+As explained above, **covariates** can help improve future target predictions by supplying additional information/context.
 There are two ** main types** of covariates with each having one **counter-part** (see Figure 1):

 - **past covariates**: variables known in the past before the prediction point
-    - future **past covariates**: future data of past covariates after the prediction point required for predicting longer time horizons with certrain forecasting models.
+    - "future past covariates": future data of past covariates after the prediction point required for predicting longer time horizons with certrain forecasting models.
 - **future covariates**: variables known in the future after the prediction point
-    - historic **future covariates**: past/historic data of future covariates before the prediction point
+    - "historic future covariates": past/historic data of future covariates before the prediction point, which can be consumed by certain models.

 [Section 2](#2-darts-xcovariatesmodels) will describe which covariate types are supported by each model.

-The main type and its counter-part **always describe the same explanatory/context variables**, they just describe ** different points in time relative to the prediction point** (e.g. main type describes past of variable, the counter-part describes future in relation to the prediction point).

-Don't worry, this will soon become much more clear.

 ![figure1](./static/images/covariates/all_variable_types.png)

-#### Figure 1: all variable types defined in Darts' forecasting models
+**Figure 1: all variable types defined in Darts' forecasting models**

+### 1.3.1 Example of how to identify covariates types
 A good way to identify the **main** type of your covariates is to **think about what data is available in the past/future when doing the actual prediction/forecast**.

-Let's take the example from above with using daily average measured and estimated temperatures (covariates) and past ice-cream sales (past target) to predict ice-cream sales of the following day (future target).
-Further we assume that today (prediction time) is Sunday, our lookback window is 7 days (input chunk in Figure 1), and we want to predict ice-cream sales for tomorrow (Monday, output chunk in Figure 1).
+Let's take the example from above, where we'll try to forecast sales for an ice-cream stand (target) for the day ahead, using 7 days of sales history (past target), as well as both the affluence in a neighboring stand, as well as temperatures (covariates).

 We go through these thoughts in chronological order.
 First we ask ourselves if data is available for the future, and second if data is available for the past:

-- **measured** temperature variable
+- **measured** traffic in neighboring stands
-    1. do we have **measured** temperature data for tomorrow (the future)?
+    1. do we have **measured** traffic data for tomorrow (the future)?
 No -> this cannot be a future covariate
-    2. do we have **measured** temperature data for the past 7 days?
+    2. do we have **measured** traffic data for the past 7 days?
 Yes -> so this must be a past covariate without a future counter-part
 - **estimated** temperature variable
     1. do we have **estimated** temperature data for tomorrow?
-Yes -> this can definitely be used as a future covariate but could still be used as a past covariate if data is also available for the past
+Yes (e.g. from weather forecasts) -> this can definitely be used as a future covariate and could also be used as a past covariate if data is also available for the past
     2. do we have **estimated** temperature data for the past 7 days?
 (Let's say) No -> this must be a future covariate without a historic counter-part
     2. same question as 2. but let's say Yes -> the past 7 days can either be used as a historic future covariate and we